Help for Canine Incontinence

 - Waterproof outer layer

 - Soft comfortable jersey fabric on the inside, so it’s comfortable for your dog.
-No crinkles or noises when he moves.
+The fabric does not crinkle or make annoying noises when your dog moves.

 - The fabric wicks most of the moisture away from your dog.